 Are you planning on moving to a new home soon?
 Then you should probably take some time to learn how to move a shed.
-If you don’t know how to do it properly, you risk not only material damage, but you might also get injured in the process.
-For this reason, it is important to take the time to read through the basic steps of moving your backyard construction.
+This structure is basically a whole another room you have to prepare for the relocation.
+If you have no idea how to do it properly, you risk not only material damage, but you might also get injured in the process.
+For this reason, it‘s important to take the time to read through the basic steps of moving your heavy backyard construction.

 Different Types of Backyard Sheds

-Before we delve deeper into the right ways to move your outhouse, let’s take a quick look into the several different types of these constructions:
+Before we delve deeper into the right ways for moving your shed, let’s take a quick look into the several different types of these constructions:

-- Smaller portable sheds.
-These constructions are usually small and light enough for you to be able to move them with the help of a couple of friends.
+- Smaller portable yard sheds.
+These constructions are usually small and light enough for you to be able to move or roll them with the help of a couple of friends.
 You could even load them on the back of your pickup truck.

 - Larger portable sheds.
 These usually won’t fit on a truck – you’ll need a trailer.
-You should also get extra equipment and more people or, ideally, professional moving services.
+You should also get extra equipment and more people to lift them off the ground since they are very heavy, or, ideally, professional moving services.

 - Sheds that need a forklift.
-This is the largest type of sheds – you will not be able to lift this one that easily.
-Renting a forklift, however, usually means that you need at least some experience with forklift controls or you’ll have to hire a licensed operator.
+This is the largest type of sheds – you will not be able to lift this one or roll to the transportation vehicle that easily.
+Renting a forklift, however, usually means that you need at least some experience with forklift controls for using it or you’ll have to hire a licensed operator.

 - Disassemblable sheds.
-These are the easiest to move – simply take them apart and move each piece with a dolly or in the back of your pickup truck.
+These are the easiest to move – simply take them apart and move each piece by using a dolly or in the back of your pickup truck.
+It is important to take pictures before you disassemble them and of each piece individually so that you could assemble them in your yard.

 - Fixed sheds.
 These are usually of the highest quality and cannot be moved.
-They are usually cemented into the ground and require a city permit to be built in the first place.
-You won’t be able to take this one to your new home.
+They are usually cemented into the ground and require a city permit to be builtin your yard in the first place.
+You won’t be able to take this shed to your new home.

-Depending on the type of your outhouse construction, you will want to get organized and use different methods to move it.
-However, here are some general steps that apply to all cases.
+Depending on the type of your shed construction, you will want to get organized and use different methods to move it or roll to the transportation vehicle.
+However, here are some general steps and tips that apply to all cases.

 Take Everything Out